Core Values in Action

 "It's supposed to be hard.
 If it wasn't hard, everyone would do it.
 The hard . . . is what makes it great." - Jimmie Dugan

-Liz Janczak is an Associate in the Bankruptcy and Financial Restructuring Practice Group at Freeborn & Peters LLP.
+Liz Janczak is a Partner in the Bankruptcy and Financial Restructuring Practice Group at Freeborn & Peters LLP.
 Liz has represented creditors’ committees, debtors, post-confirmation trustees, and creditors in a variety of chapter 11 proceedings including section 363 sale transactions, chapter 11 plan confirmation, executory contract litigation, breach of fiduciary duty litigation, and various chapter 5 avoidance actions.
 In addition to her restructuring experience, Liz is experienced in chapter 7 liquidation proceedings, representing trustees and creditors in avoidance action litigation, involuntary petitions for bankruptcy relief, non-dischargeability actions, and appellate proceedings.

 In addition to her bankruptcy practice, Liz has represented plaintiffs and defendants in litigation arising under the Perishable Agricultural Commodities Act (PACA) in federal courts across the country and before the USDA.
 Liz has also vetted PACA claims in chapter 11 cases as both special PACA counsel to the debtor and as creditors’ committee counsel.